EdgyGuy19/IMAGI/README.md

 # or with long options:
 grader grade --json ./output/task-1/compiled/json_files --output ./feedback --model gemini
 # (On Arch Linux, this requires a virtual environment.
 On other systems, you can modify github_api.rs to use system Python)

+# Interactive prompts during grading:
+# For each student, you'll see:
+#   1. Generated AI feedback (using student.txt prompt by default)
+#   2. Prompt: "Would you like to create a GitHub issue for this student? [y/n]"
+#   3. If yes: "Would you like to add your own feedback before creating the issue? [y/n]"
+#   4. If yes: You can type your teacher's notes (type 'DONE' when finished on new line)
+#
+# Note: To use the teacher.txt prompt instead, modify the API code files as shown in the Configuration section

 # Print AI-generated feedback from JSON files
 grader feedback -j ./feedback